da-gohil/dsa-challenges/Algorithms.md

 - **Hash Function**: Converts input data into a hash value.
 - **Hash Table**: Uses hashing to manage and retrieve data.
 - **Collisions**: Occur when different inputs produce the same hash value.

+### 21. Graph Data Structure
+- **Definition**: A collection of nodes (vertices) and edges connecting pairs of nodes.
+Used to represent relationships and connections.

+---

 ## Algorithms